 \subsection{Virial Theorem in Interacting Models}

 In any theory of modified gravity, the virial theorem may significantly change from its Newtonian form.
-To have proper a virial relation in the context of general relativity, one has to use the covariant collisionless Boltzmann equation (see \cite{grvirial} and reference therein).
-This approach has been extended to the virial theorem in the modified gravity theories to studying the dynamics of clusters of galaxies \cite{grvirialMG}.
-In homogeneous and isotropic background which gravity is not strong, the virial theorem gets the Newtonian form. \\
+To find a virial relation in the context of general relativity, one has to use the covariant collisionless Boltzmann equation (see \cite{grvirial} and reference therein).
+This approach has been extended to the virial theorem in the modified gravity theories to study the dynamics of clusters of galaxies \cite{grvirialMG}.
+In homogeneous and isotropic background in which gravity is not strong, the virial theorem gets the Newtonian form. \\

 Before analyzing mass-temperature relation in galaxy clusters, we have to investigate modifications to the virial theorem with regard to interacting dark sector.
 In order to achieve this objective, we derive the Layser-Irvine equation for Models I to V and then use this equation to obtain the virial condition.
 This equation, and hence the virial theorem, has been driven in \cite{He:2010ta} for Model I; however, we re-write calculations so as to check it for the other four models, as well. \\